Updated: August 3, 2023, at 1:29 p.m.

 Stock up on healthy food and drinks

 For people with alcohol use disorders (AUDs), keep in mind that alcohol is converted to sugar in your body.
-Withdrawal from alcohol can leave you craving sugar during detox.
-Therefore, having plenty of fresh fruit can else ease sugar cravings.
-Nausea and vomiting are also symptoms of alcohol withdrawal, so drinking plenty of water and electrolytes is vital for an at-home detox.
+For example, alcohol withdrawal can leave you craving sugar during detox.
+However, dietary experts like Kayla Risteen, the Director of Dietary Services at Landmark Recovery, say the fiber in fresh fruits can help keep you full longer and ease sugar cravings.
+Nausea and vomiting are also symptoms of alcohol withdrawal, so drinking plenty of water and electrolytes is vital to avoid dehydration.

 Have somebody you trust to check on you regularly if you plan to detox at home.
 Also, check in to keep them updated during the process.
 If something goes wrong and they don’t hear from you, medical professionals can be called to help.

-If your withdrawal symptoms include seizures, a high fever, or hallucinations, you could be experiencing delirium tremens (DTs), a severe condition that could cause a stroke or heart attack and lead to death.
+If your withdrawal symptoms include seizures, a high fever, or hallucinations, you could be experiencing delirium tremens (DTs), a severe alcohol withdrawal condition that could cause a stroke or heart attack and lead to death.
 Immediately call for medical attention.
+Then, consider drug or alcohol detox at a certified rehab facility like Landmark Recovery.

 Researchers have come together and acknowledged for years that addiction is a disease of the brain, not a moral failing.

-“Withdrawal management is only the first step,” Dr. Kirby explains.
 “The real work happens after your body is stabilized and your mind is stabilized.
-Because that’s when you work on the behavior.”
+Because that’s when you work on the behavior,” Dr. Kirby explains.

 “In order to change behavior, you have to have reinforcement, you have to have consequences, you have to have boundaries,” Dr. Kirby says.
 “Residential units are really good places to give people all three of those.”

 The road to recovery starts with asking for help.
-If you or someone you know or love is struggling with addiction, call 888-448-0302 to talk to a Recovery Specialist at Landmark Recovery.
+If you or someone you know or love is struggling with addiction, call 888-448-0302 to talk to a Patient Navigator at Landmark Recovery.
+Visit our locations page to find a drug and alcohol detox center near you.